Rolf Kaldrack: Early life and career

 Kaldrack was born on 25 June 1913 in Stargard, at the time in the Province of Pomerania of the German Empire, present-day in northwestern Poland.
 He was the son of officer Otto Kaldrack who served as a Generalmajor in the Wehrmacht.
 Kaldrack volunteered for military service in the Kriegsmarine of Nazi Germany in 1934 and transferred to the Luftwaffe a year later.

-In November 1936 during the Spanish Civil War, Kaldrack flew on as an aerial observer on a Heinkel He 70 Blitz aerial reconnaissance aircraft belonging to Aufklärungsgruppe 88 of the Condor Legion.
+In November 1936 during the Spanish Civil War, Kaldrack served as an aerial observer, flying missions on a Heinkel He 70 Blitz aerial reconnaissance aircraft belonging to Aufklärungsgruppe 88 of the Condor Legion.
 In March 1937, he flew on as an aerial observer with Kampfgruppe 88.
 Kaldrack later claimed three aerial victories in Spain and was awarded the Spanish Cross in Gold with Swords (Spanienkreuz in Gold mit Schwertern) on 14 April 1939, for his service in the Spanish Civil War.
 After he returned from Spain, Kaldrack served on the staff of Generaloberst Erhard Milch in the Reichsluftfahrtministerium (RLM—Ministry of Aviation).

 In early 1939, Kaldrack, together with Wilhelm Balthasar and Anhäuser, flew a Siebel Fh 104 Hallore twin-engined transport aircraft on one of the longest flights to Africa, covering 40000 km.
 In July, Kaldrack was posted to II.
 Gruppe (2nd group) of Zerstörergeschwader 1 (ZG 1—1st Destroyer Wing).
 Here, Kaldrack initial served with 6.
 Staffel (6th squadron) of ZG 1 under the command of Oberleutnant Dietrich Robitzsch.